home-assistant/developers.home-assistant/blog/2024-03-01-config-entry-reconfigure-step.md

 title: "Config Entries can now provide a reconfigure step"
 ---

-As of Home Assistant Core 2024.4 integrations can add a `reconfigure` step in their config entries to allow a user to reconfigure necessary config entry data.
+As of Home Assistant Core 2024.4 config entries can now be reconfigured by adding a `reconfigure` step in their config flows.s

 This is not to replace optional configuration (`OptionsFlow`) but instead to allow the user to change setup configuration after a config entry has been created.

 ### Integrations updating existing config entries

 Some integrations implements a reconfiguration option by updating an existing config entry if a matching config entry is being created by the user.
-This is no longer needed by implementing the `reconfigure` step.
+This is no longer allowed, integrations should be migrated to implement the `reconfigure` step.

 ### Reconfiguration vs. Reauthentication

-The `reconfigure` step does not replace a `reauth` step and they have different purpose.
+The `reconfigure` step does not replace a `reauth` step and they have different purposes.

 Reauthentication should be started automatically by the integration in the case a login / token / etc. is invalidated so the user has an option to adjust those settings.